luismch158158/luisManrique_repos/README.md

 - `cat database/dump.sql | sudo mysql multilab_database`

+To initialize composer to load composer.json
+- `composer install`

 ## To run
 ---
 For run the program you must use the following command from the root of the project.